crawl/crawl/crawl-ref/docs/crawl_manual.rst

 Strength
   Abbreviated to "Str".
 Increases your damage with melee and ranged weapons.
-  Affects your ability to use heavy armours and shields effectively.
+  Affects your ability to use heavy armours effectively.

 Intelligence
   Abbreviated to "Int".
 Affects your odds of successfully casting spells and how